 If at any time a Member or group of Members owning at least 51% of the outstanding company units (the “Selling Member”), receives a bona fide offer to purchase all outstanding units of the company, (a “Drag-along Sale”), the Selling Member shall have the right to require that each other Member (each, a “Drag-along Member”) participates in such sale in the manner set forth in Article ____ of this agreement; provided, however, that no Drag-along Member shall be required to transfer or sell any of her units if the consideration for the Drag-along Sale is other than cash.
 Each Drag-along Member shall grant irrevocable proxy to the Selling Member to vote the Drag-along Member’s interest and take whatever steps that might be required to consummate the sale.

-Other issues come into play such as whether the Selling Member can require the Drag-along member to make certain representations, or agree to indemnification required by the buyer.
-Also, what would happen if the buyer requires a strong non-compete provision that would restrict the minority owner from employment?
+Other issues come into play such as whether the Selling Member can require the Drag-along member to make certain representations or agree to indemnification required by the buyer.
+Also, what would happen if the buyer required a strong non-compete provision that would restrict the minority owner from employment?
 These, and many others, are additional issues that must be addressed.